MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-install.md

 * If you're planning to use Windows authentication, make sure you install the gateway on a computer that's a member of the same Active Directory environment as the data sources.
 * Don't install a gateway on a computer, like a laptop, that might be turned off, asleep, or disconnected from the internet.
 The gateway can't run under any of those circumstances.
 * If a gateway uses a wireless network, its performance might suffer.
+* If you use a virtualization layer for your VM, performance might suffer or perform incosistently, it is recommended you set it on on a wired device for best network performance.
 * You could install other applications on the gateway machine, but this may degrade gateway performance.
 If you do install other applications on the gateway machine, be sure to monitor the gateway closely to check if there's any resource contention.
 * You can install up to two gateways on a single computer: one running in personal mode and the other running in standard mode.
 You can't have more than one gateway running in the same mode on the same computer.